 APCERT members may propose additions or changes to APCERT policies and procedures as they appear in this document.
 The proposed changes must be submitted in writing to the SC with details of the existing policy or procedure (if applicable), and reason for the proposed change or addition.
-The SC will consider the proposal and will either accept, reject or amend the proposal and consult with the Operational membership as required.
+The SC will consider the proposal and will either accept, reject or amend the proposal and consult with other Operational Members as required.

-Any proposals to amend, alter or otherwise change the Operational Framework will be submitted for approval by at least two-thirds of a quorum of Operational Members with voting rights during the GM or, if votes are to be cast by email, by more than half of the total number of APCERT Operational Members with voting rights.
+Any proposals to amend, alter or otherwise change the Operational Framework will be subject to approval at a GM in line with the quorum and voting procedures outlined in Section 7; or if votes are to be cast by email, by more than half of the total number of APCERT Operational Members with voting rights.
 If approved the proposed changes become part of the Operational Framework.